open-power/skiboot/doc/process/stable-skiboot-rules.rst

 HOWTO submit to stable
 ----------------------
 Two ways:
-1. Send patch to the skiboot@ list with "[PATCH stable]" in subject
+1. Send patch to the skiboot-stable@lists.ozlabs.org list with "[PATCH <stable version>]" in subject

    * This targets the patch *ONLY* to the stable branch.